 Luoyang is easily reachable from cities like Beijing, Shanghai and Xi’an.
 From Beijing the train takes 4 hours, from Shanghai 6 hours and from Xi’an just 1.5 hours.
 It’s also possible to fly and Trip.com offer some of the cheapest tickets, but taking trains in China is a rewarding experience that shouldn’t be missed.

 To book the train to Luoyang you can use the Trip.com website or app and everything is in English.
-Once you have booked your ticket, make a note of the reference number and take it to the ticket window of any station in China to pick up your ticket.
+Once you have booked your ticket, make a note of the reference number and take it to the ticket window of any station in China to pick up your ticket or get an e-ticket online.

 Once in Luoyang, make your way to Mudan (Peony) Square and take bus No 9 11 stops to the Old Town (30 minutes ¥1) and change to bus 56 or 58 (30 minutes ¥1.5).